 But the closer he inches towards the preteen and teen years, I’ve seen insecurities develop in him that cause me to want to grab him by the shoulders, shake him, and force him to see how wonderful he is.

 Unfortunately, there is no fix it fast solution when your child begins to have insecurities and negative self-talk.
-As there are SO many factors one can dissect when it comes to discovering what sources are at fault for influencing a child’s self-worth, I decided to compose a small handful that are of utmost importance in my book.
+As there are SO many factors one can dissect when it comes to discovering what sources are at fault for influencing a child’s self-worth, parents can only do what they can with what they have.

-To make it simple, helpful, and speaking from my personal experience, I hope this list will help you understand your child more, and self-reflect on any negative parenting habits you’ve picked up that could cause your child to be insecure.
+To make it simple, helpful, and speaking from my personal experience, I hope these tips will help you understand your child more, and self-reflect on any negative parenting habits you’ve picked up that could cause your child to be insecure.

 Recently, I’ve committed to paying attention to the things I can change that negatively influence my child, especially in how they view themselves.

 As most of us parents know, it’s easy to pass on bad habits to our kids, but hard to instill good ones.